jadecobra/python_tdd_exercises/source/functions/functions_positional_and_keyword.rst

           )

   all the tests are still passing.
 The problem here is without the names the program is going to take the input data in the order I provide it so it is better to be explicit with the names because from the `Zen of Python <https://peps.python.org/pep-0020/>`_ ``Explicit is better than implicit.``
-* I add 2 tests, this time for an unknown number of positional and keyword arguments
+* I will add 2 tests, this time for an unknown number of positional and keyword arguments

   .. code-block:: python